-Characteristics of educational methods Faculty members who are active as artists or researchers on the front lines of society will guide students to think deeply about their own individuality and qualities through "experiential knowledge" of art and design, instruction in techniques and expressions for "creation of works," and "practical experience" in society.
-Students study in the same workshops and practical training rooms where students majoring in Art and Design study.
+- Faculty members who are active as artists or researchers on the front lines of society will guide students to think deeply about their own individuality and qualities through "experiential knowledge" of art and design, instruction in techniques and expressions for "creation of works," and "practical experience" in society. - I Students study in the same workshops and practical training rooms where students majoring in Art and Design study.
 By working on productions and projects together with students who major in the arts and design, students can take advantage of the mutual educational benefits of learning together.

-Appreciation courses...understanding art and design starting from the site of knowledge Contemporary art will be explained in an easy-to-understand manner from the perspective of the creator (artist) by a faculty member who has participated in international contemporary art exhibitions.
-Students will be able to obtain hints on how to look at contemporary art, enjoy actively thinking about art themselves, and broaden their perspective on contemporary culture by learning about the state of art in the world.
-Lecture: An Introduction to Contemporary Art Creative subjects: The joy of expression in a creative setting Students will learn about materials, techniques, and expressions related to art and design.
-Students will learn the basic knowledge and basic concepts necessary for creating works of art and design, such as the basic names and methods of using materials, art supplies, and tools, selecting motifs and subjects to paint, setting themes and subjects of works, the flow of creating works of art and design from start to finish, the characteristics of techniques required at each stage of creation, honing one's sense of form, understanding forms, color expression, and mental preparation for creating works of art. and design Oil painting practical training, Japanese painting practical training, clay modeling practical training, and calligraphy (A,B,C) Picture book production, illustration Problem-solving type courses...hands-on experience in society as a connected field We offer problem-solving type classes through art and design in the local community.
+Creative subjects: The joy of expression in a creative setting

+Students will learn about materials, techniques, and expressions related to art and design.
+Students will learn the basic knowledge and basic concepts necessary for creating works of art and design, such as the basic names and methods of using materials, art supplies, and tools, selecting motifs and subjects to paint, setting themes and subjects of works, the flow of creating works of art and design from start to finish, the characteristics of techniques required at each stage of creation, honing one's sense of form, understanding forms, color expression, and mental preparation for creating works of art, and design

+Workshops on Oil Painting Workshops on Japanese-style Painting Workshops on Sculpture Practice: Calligraphy (A,B,C)

+Practice:Picture Book Practice:Illustration

+Problem-solving type courses...hands-on experience in society as a connected field

+We offer problem-solving type classes through art and design in the local community.
 Students will actually organize a project using art and design, and learn what art and design can do for society.

-Art and design production class exercises that opens the university (1, 2, 3) Standards that should be achieved Understanding and deepening of art culture Artistic expression is heavily influenced by the era and social context in which it is created.
+Workshops on Art & Design Produce Studio.
+(1, 2, 3)

+Understanding and deepening of art culture

+Artistic expression is heavily influenced by the era and social context in which it is created.
 Students will understand regions that are receptive to artists, and understand culture as the soil in which people are nurtured and art is nurtured, and understand the depth of expression that cannot be obtained only through evaluation by the senses.

-Practical Experience with Techniques and Materials Students will strive to discover the possibilities of expression through observation of subjects and understanding of materials.
+Practical Experience with Techniques and Materials

+Students will strive to discover the possibilities of expression through observation of subjects and understanding of materials.
 Students will understand that they can express their inner thoughts and ideas through expressive activities, and that communication can be achieved through the medium of artwork.

-Acquire methods to materialize one's intent In problem-solving type classes, students will understand that practical planning for realizing expressions and attempts in hands-on experiences in society will lead to the utilization of art and design.
-Guaranteeing the quality of education We guarantee the quality of education through the provision of a forum for objective and relative self-evaluation as well as a sense of one's own achievement.
+Acquire methods to materialize one's intent

+In problem-solving type classes, students will understand that practical planning for realizing expressions and attempts in hands-on experiences in society will lead to the utilization of art and design.

+We guarantee the quality of education through the provision of a forum for objective and relative self-evaluation as well as a sense of one's own achievement.
 As well as self-evaluation of their works, which are the tangible results of the class, the faculty member in charge will provide specific criticism in critique sessions, etc., and encourage each student to clarify their specific issues and establish their next goals.

 While making efforts to understand the current situation by conducting class questionnaires, etc. for each subject, we will also keep an eye on the trial process of individual students and provide a forum for answering their questions.

 The Curriculum Committee of the School of Art and Design will discuss the improvement of classes while referring to the questionnaires, etc., and provide feedback to the class instructors.